KKurzawa/Movie-Project/README.md

 ## Usage

-When the search page is loaded we see a text box with a search button along with posters for eight trending movies.
-When the user enters a movie into the text box and clicks search they are then presented with eight movies based on their entry.
-When the user then clicks on any of the movies displayed they are taken to a results page which displays the movie poster, names and pictures for the five most prominant actors in the movie, a summary of the storline, and posters for eight similar movies to their selection.
-If the user clicks on one of the similar movies the page is refreshed with all features of the clicked movie listed above.
+When the search page is loaded the user sees a text box with a search button along with posters for eight trending movies.
+When the user enters a movie into the text box and clicks search they are then presented with eight movie posters based on their entry.
+When the cursor is in the text box the five most recent searches are displayed below the textbox.
+When the user clicks on one of the most recent searches it is then displayed in the textbox.
+When the user clicks on any of the movie posters displayed they are taken to a results page which displays the movie poster, names and pictures for the five most prominant actors in the movie, a summary of the storline, and posters for eight similar movies to their selection.
+If the user clicks on one of the similar movie posters the page is refreshed with all features of the clicked movie, listed above.
 A home button is present in the navbar on both pages that when clicked takes the user to the initial state of the search page.

 Screenshots:
 ![img1]()